vernondcole/idstring/README.md

 Python module to create alpha-numeric serial number strings with a check digit, with smart incrementing.

+[ for more information, please refer to the wiki at https://github.com/vernondcole/idstring/wiki ]

 class IDstring generates (and checks) alphanumeric serial number strings with a checksum

 It has been tested on Python 2.7 and Python 3.3.